-Knowledge and understanding ('learn that...')
-Skills ('learn how...')
-3K1 Understand the potential impact of the diagnosis of SI upon 3S1a To provide effective, timely and sensitive support to the family. families.
-3S1b To work in partnership with families to understand and implement effective strategies to communicate with their child.
-3S2a To work in partnership with families to understand and 3K2 Understand the importance of early intervention. implement strategies to support the development of their child.
-3S2b To work in partnership with families to adjust to family life with their child.
-3S2c To work in partnership with families to understand and navigate the systems and transitions they engage with to support their child.
+- 3S1a To provide effective, timely and sensitive support to families. - 3S1b To work in partnership with families to understand and implement effective strategies to communicate with their child. - 3S2a To work in partnership with families to understand and implement strategies to support the development of their child. - 3S2b To work in partnership with families to adjust to family life with their child. - 3S2c To work in partnership with families to understand and navigate the systems and transitions they engage with to support their child. - 3S3 To work with families in making an informed choice on appropriate provision for their child or young person.